qxdddliu/m-1/README.md

 Since 2011 it was so easy for me to have confirmation bias toward only the positive effects of building AGI while a part of me avoided the question:

-`Q0: how do you control something that is smarter than all of humanity combined?`
+`Q0: How do you control something that is smarter than all of humanity combined?`

 The answer is you can not.
 I now believe AGI should not be built privately or publicly and instead one solution is to increase human intelligence with a privately built neural lace like [Neuralink](https://neuralink.com/) which you can read about [here](http://waitbutwhy.com/2017/04/neuralink.html).